 The yr\compiler\add\file(), yr\compiler\add\fd(), and yr\compiler\add\string() functions return the number of errors found in the source code.
 If the rules are correct they will return 0.
+If any of these functions return an error the compiler can't used anymore, neither for adding more rules nor getting the compiled rules.

-For more detailed error information you must set a callback function by using yr\compiler\set\callback() before calling any of the compiling functions.
+For obtaining detailed error information you must set a callback function by using $yr\compiler\set\callback()$ before calling any of the compiling functions.
 The callback function has the following prototype: